Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Introduction

-Photons are quantum objects and their treatment in general relativity is markedly different from that in Newton's mechanics as we just mentioned.
+Photons are quantum objects and their treatment in general relativity is markedly different from that in Newton's mechanics.
 The bending of light obtained in both Newtonian and Einsteinian theories (perhaps with some non removable \ numerical discrepancies) is anticipated (recall that Soldner published his results for bending in 1804).
 Much more striking is not bending of light but existence of closed circular orbits for light predicted by general relativity.
-By rotating such an orbit around its symmetry axis one obtains what is known as "photon sphere" [10]. \ Even though such a sphere should exist around every black hole, apparently, it is difficult to probe it experimentally.
-This difficulty is eliminated recently when it became possible to model practically all known effects of general relativity in the laboratory [11-13].
+By rotating such an orbit around its symmetry axis one obtains what is known as ``photon sphere'' [$10$]. \ Even though such a sphere should exist around every black hole, it is difficult \ apparently to probe it experimentally.
+This difficulty is eliminated recently when it became possible to model practically all known effects of general relativity in the laboratory [$11-13$].
 Not only this is of intrinsic interest scientifically, but also this modelling has became a thriving area for designing of all kinds of \ photo and other devices in which the effects of general relativity are to be used commercially.

-In this work we would like to discuss those aspects of general relativity which are related to celestial mechanics, not just to claculations of perihelion shift for Mercury.
-Incidentally, the results of such studies can also be tested both in the sky and in the lab. \ In particular, since the photon sphere can be reproduced in the lab [11], it can be analyzed both semiclassically (at the level of geometric optics) and quantum mechanically.
+In this work we would like to discuss those aspects of general relativity which are related to celestial mechanics, not just to calculations of perihelion shift for Mercury.
+Incidentally, the results of such studies can also be tested both in the sky and in the lab. \ In particular, since the photon sphere can be reproduced in the lab [$11$], it can be analyzed both semiclassically (at the level of geometric optics) and quantum mechanically.
 In the last case one is confronted with the following problem: Can it be that only the photon sphere orbits could be treated quantum mechanically while the rest of \ massive orbits (geodesics) strictly classically? \ In this paper we argue in favor of treating both cases quantum mechanically. \